sevazhidkov/solana-toolbox/solana_toolbox_idl/README.md

     .await
     .unwrap()
     .unwrap();
-// We can also manually generate IDLs inline let idl = ToolboxIdl::try_from_value(&json!({
+// We can also manually generate IDLs inline (with or without shortcut syntax) let idl = ToolboxIdl::try_from_value(&json!({
     "instructions": {
         "my_instruction": {